310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Midori %}
-You always force us to watch hero stuff when we never even wanted to… so there’s no reason why *you* should be the only one to get away with something like that, right?
+You always force *us* to watch hero stuff when we never even wanted to, though…?

+So there’s no reason why *you* should be the only one to get away with saying that, right…?
 {% endbubble %}

 {% bubble Chiaki mgn %}